The Doctor Weighs In: Don’t Let Alcohol Give Your Skin a Hangover

 What to Do When Libations Take a Toll on Your Skin

-EDITOR’S NOTE: As we approach the Holiday Season and the ensuing spate of parties, the red flag on the adverse effects of imbibing too much of the firewater is up.
+EDITOR’S NOTE: During Holiday Season and the ensuing spate of parties, the red flag on the adverse effects of imbibing too much of the firewater is up.
 However, did you know that excess alcohol’s physical impact is not limited to addled judgment, loss of self-control and hangovers, but also includes detrimental effects on the skin.

 — Dr. Jim Palermo, Editor-in-Chief